mdibl/biocore_documentation/computational_skills/commandline_interface/cli_exercises.md

 ### Exercise 5.1

-* Access the manual for tmux
 * Start a tmux session
-* Exit your tmux session
+* Quit your tmux session
 * Re-enter tmux, and detach from current session
 * View active sessions
 * Re-attach to your session, and split the pane